Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-3-bridging-python-agents-to-ros-controllers.md

 # Chapter 1.3: Bridging Python Agents to ROS Controllers using rclpy

-## Summary
-This chapter explores the integration of Python-based AI agents with ROS 2 controllers using the rclpy client library.
-It covers patterns, best practices, and safety considerations for connecting intelligent decision-making systems to robotic control infrastructure.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Integrate Python AI agents with ROS 2 control systems using rclpy